an-nguyen-repo/map_maximum_flow/README.md

 The `road_network_extractor.py` download map data from api, including intersection locations (node) and road connecting locations (edge).
 Each road has an attributes on type of road (`highway`) and number of lanes.
 A capacity mapping based on type of road is predined, and the final estimate of `road capacity = road_capacity * number_of_lanes`.

+The map data is defined by the centroid (mean of lattitudes and longtitudes) of `KEY_LOCATIONS` and the `MAP_RADIUS`.
+The larger the `MAP_RADIUS`, the heavier the data, which might affect performance in general.
+In case when exact coordinates of `KEY_LOCATIONS` do not fall inside the map region due to small `MAP_RADIUS`, a closest node to the `KEY_LOCATIONS` will be computed and use as a replacement.

 ## Installation

 ### Prerequisites